Khatti Meethi Dal

 3 to 4

-first pick the dal for stones etc. then rinse the lentils thoroughly in running water 2 to 3 times.
+First pick the lentils for stones etc. Then rinse the lentils thoroughly in running water 2 to 3 times.

-add the dal in a pressure cooker along with 2 to 2.5 cups water, turmeric, ginger-green chili paste and peanuts.
+Add the lentils in a pressure cooker along with 2 to 2.5 cups water, turmeric, ginger-green chili paste and peanuts.

-pressure cook for 7 to 8 minutes on a medium flame till the dal has turned mushy and cooked very well.
+Pressure cook for 7 to 8 minutes on a medium flame till the lentils has turned mushy and cooked very well.

-mash the dal with a wooden spoon. then add 1 to 1.5 cups water to the dal.
+Mash the lentils with a wooden spoon.
+Then add 1 to 1.5 cups water to the dal.

-add the jaggery powder, kokums and salt and simmer the dal for 7 to 8 minutes on a low to medium flame.
+Add the jaggery powder, kokums and salt and simmer the lentils for 7 to 8 minutes on a low to medium flame.

 full recipe -